Will Smith Player Props: Dodgers vs. Giants

-Will Smith, who is batting .200 over his past 10 games, will be in action for the Los Angeles Dodgers against the San Francisco Giants Saturday at 9:10 PM ET.
+Will Smith -- .171 average over his past 10 games -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Logan Webb on the mound, on June 18 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Giants.
+He had a one-hit showing in his most recent game (1-for-2) against the Giants.

 Will Smith Game Info & Props vs. the Giants